Copyright and Brightspace

 Foundation UvO distinguishes between short extracts, medium extracts and long extracts.
 Short and medium extracts are included in the Easy Access Agreement, long extracts are not.

-A short extract is 8,000 words for an article and 10,000 words for part of a book.
+- A short extract is 8,000 words for an article and 10,000 words for part of a book.
 Translated into pages we use a limit of 25 pages for a short extract.